OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 2. What is the role for allergy testing for EoE patients? – Emily McGowan (USA)

-3. How should one ideally pursue an EoE-elimination diet? – Calies Menard-Katcher (USA)
+3. How should one ideally pursue an EoE-elimination diet? – Claire Beveridge (USA)

 4. How to approach medical therapy for EoE: my algorithm? – Christoph Schlag (Switzerland)